 Once basic needs are met, people can focus on making lifelong changes for more rewarding and community-driven lives.
 Resources to guide and promote these long-term changes are lacking, though.

-That’s where Recovery Beyond Paradigm is making a difference.
+That’s where Recovery Beyond is making a difference.

-Through our current programs, Climbing Out of Homelessness and Team Mission, we provide individuals already succeeding in addiction recovery programs with an additional and lasting opportunity for growth.
+Through our current programs, Climbing Out and Team Mission, we provide individuals already succeeding in addiction recovery programs with an additional and lasting opportunity for growth.

-Homelessness, and the substance dependency that often precedes and is exacerbated by it, is a complex social and personal problem.
-Recovery Beyond Paradigm addresses the personal aspects, empowering participants with better understandings of themselves and the extent of their capabilities.
+Homelessness and the substance dependency that often precedes and is exacerbated by it is a complex social and personal problem.
+Recovery Beyond addresses the personal aspects, empowering participants with better understandings of themselves and the extent of their capabilities.